crazyoptimist/nest-starter/README.md

 ## What is this?

-This is a NestJS RESTful API starter with JWT auth, Open API 3 documentation, TypeORM integrated.
+This is a NestJS RESTful API starter that includes JWT authentication, OpenAPI 3 documentation, and TypeORM integration.

-Why am I maintianing this?
-By using this template, you will be able to spin up a production-ready RESTful API super fast, writing very little boilerplate code.
+The reason I maintain it is because using this template allows you to quickly set up a production-ready RESTful API with minimal boilerplate code.

 ## Getting started

-Create dotenv file and fill out with proper values
+Create a dotenv file and fill it out with the appropriate values.

 ```bash
 cp .env.example .env